 As worship leaders it is so important to continually be connecting with individuals in our churches.
 Have one on one conversations.
 Come out from the green room and meet newcomers.
 Pray for people.
 Even be willing to receive their critical comments.

 Last Sunday before two of our services I spoke with a young father who’s daughter was recovering from a very serious hip surgery.
-Before another service I prayed for an elderly woman who was waiting to be healed from parkinson's diseise.
+Before another service I prayed for an elderly woman who was waiting to be healed from Parkinson's disease.
 Conversations like these absolutely inform how I lead.

-Whether you are an ordained minister, a part time church employee or a volunteer all worship leaders serve to shepherd their church.
+So whether you’re an ordained minister, a part time church employee, or a volunteer, all worship leaders serve to shepherd their church.

-How do you work towards knowing God’s Word, knowing His people and building relationship?
+How do you work towards knowing God’s Word, knowing His people, and building relationships?
 Has it made a difference in your leading?